Political philosophy: History

 Jeremy Bentham (1748–1832) developed utilitarianism, promoting the greatest happiness for the greatest number of people.
 John Stuart Mill (1806–1873) adapted this philosophy to support classical liberalism.
 Following ideas earlier formulated by Montesquieu (1689–1755), Alexis de Tocqueville (1805–1859) warned of modern despotism in the form of a tyranny of the majority, seeing it as a type of oppression in democracies that threatens the liberal goal of individual freedom.
 As a forerunner of feminist political philosophy, Mary Wollstonecraft (1759–1797) challenged the social subordination of women and argued for equal rights and access to education.
 According to Georg Wilhelm Friedrich Hegel (1770–1831), the role of the state is the embodiment of ethical life and rational freedom, which he saw best realized in conservative, constitutional monarchies.
 Influenced by Hegel, Karl Marx (1818–1883) and Friedrich Engels (1820–1895) analyzed the economic forces and class conflicts in capitalist societies, calling for a revolution to replace capitalism with socialism and communism.
 Another radical reconceptualization of the social order was proposed by Pierre-Joseph Proudhon (1809–1865), often regarded as the father of anarchism, who rejected state authority as an obstacle to liberty and equality.
 (Note: He is known for the slogan Property is theft.)

 In the 20th century, interest in political philosophy declined as a result of criticisms of its normative claims and a shifting interest towards the more descriptive discipline of political science.
 Max Weber (1864–1920) defined states based on the justified use of force and distinguished different types of legitimate authority.
 A central topic in the philosophy of Hannah Arendt (1906–1975) was the nature of totalitarian regimes, exemplified by Nazi Germany and Soviet Stalinism.
 She highlighted both their ability to mobilize the population through simplistic ideologies and their use of terror as an end in itself.
 John Rawls (1921–2002) explored the nature of justice as fairness and examined the legitimate use of power in liberal democracies.
 Inspired by Rawls, Robert Nozick (1938–2002) defended libertarianism, supporting a minimal state that protects individual rights and liberties.
 The postmodern thinker Michel Foucault (1926–1984) analyzed power dynamics within society, with particular interest in how societal institutions, such as medical and correctional institutions, shape human behavior through the interplay of knowledge and power.
 In Indian political philosophy, Mahatma Gandhi (1869–1948) argued for self-rule and nonviolent resistance to colonialism while seeking to dismantle the caste system to achieve equality.
-Sri Aurobindo (1872–1950) advocated for religious nationalism, which formed part of his broader philosophical worldview describing the spiritual evolution of the world as a whole.
+Sri Aurobindo (1872–1950) advocated for a spiritual nationalism, which formed part of his broader philosophical worldview describing the evolution of humanity and a future world-union.
 In China, Marxism was reinterpreted under Mao Zedong (1893–1976) and combined with Confucian thought, considering the peasantry rather than the working class as the main force behind the communist revolution.
 In the Islamic world, Islamic modernism sought to reconcile traditional Muslim teachings with modernity.